Muukid/muTrueType/README.md

 ### Tables

+mutt has the ability to give information about the tables stored within a TrueType font.
+All of the tables that are offered by a given TrueType font can be retrieved manually; see the "Table retrieval" section for more.

-mutt directly stores information about required tables, such as their position in the TrueType font data and their byte-length.
+mutt also internally stores information about required tables within the `muttInfo` struct, such as their position in the TrueType font data and their byte-length.
 These tables are:

 * "cmap" (`muttInfo.req.cmap`)